dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/ref.md

 ### Hidden ref

 In normal usage, dbt knows the proper order to run all models based on the usage of the `ref` function.
 There are cases though where dbt doesn't know when a model should be run.
 An example of this is when a model only references a macro.
 In that case, dbt thinks the model can run first because no explicit references are made at compilation time.
-To address this, a comment can be added in the file, after the configuration setting, to indicate which model it depends on:
+To address this, you can use a SQL comment along with the `ref` function — dbt will understand the dependency, and the compiled query will still be valid:

      ```sql
       -- depends on: {{ ref('upstream_parent_model') }}